Formulary

 Definitions

-• Severe hypertension: Clinic systolic blood pressure 180mmHg or higher or clinic diastolic blood pressure 110mmHg or higher
+• Stage 3 or severe hypertension: Clinic systolic BP of 180mmHg or higher or clinic diastolic BP 120mmHg or higher

 Diagnosis

-• Measure BP in both arms- if difference in readings between arms is higher than 20mmHg, repeat.
-If difference is higher than 20mmHg on second measurement, measure subsequent BPs using arm with higher reading.
+• Measure BP in both arms.
+If difference in readings between arms is greater than 15mmHg, repeat the measurements.
+If difference is greater than 15mmHg on second measurement, measure subsequent BPs using arm with higher reading.

-• If BP 140/90mmHg or higher take second measurement.
-If this is substantially different from the first, take a third.
+• If BP 140/90mmHg or higher take second measurement during the consultation.
+If this is substantially different from the first, take a third measurement.
 Record the lower of the last two measurements as the clinic BP.

 Ensure that devices are properly validated, maintained and regularly recalibrated.
-A list of validated devices is available on the British Hypertension Society website.
+A list of validated devices is available on the British and Irish Hypertension Society website.

-If the person has severe hypertension, consider starting antihypertensive drug treatment immediately, without waiting for the results of ABPM or HBPM.
+• If target organ damage identified, consider starting antihypertensive drug treatment immediately, without waiting for the results of ABPM or HBPM.

 Specialist referral